yonkahlon/Zenject/README.md

 }
 ```

-If you run your scene it should now behave exactly like the scene you entered in 'Scene Name' except with the added functionality in your decorator installer.
+If you run your scene it should now behave exactly like the main scene except with the added functionality in your decorator installer.
+Also note that while not shown here, both scenes can access each other's bindings as if everything was in the same scene.

-NOTE: If the scene fails to load, it might be because the scene that you're decoratoring has not been added to the list of levels in build settings.

-Normally it is not that important whether you put your installers in `PreInstallers` or `PostInstallers`.
-The one case where this matters is if you are configuring bindings for an installer within the new scene.
-In this case you will want to make sure to put your installers in `PreInstallers`.

-For a full example see the asteroids project that comes with Zenject (open 'AsteroidsDecoratorExample' scene).
-NOTE:  If installing from asset store version, you need to add the 'Asteroids' scene to your build settings so that the scene decorator can find it.

-Note also that Zenject validate (using CTRL+SHIFT+V or the menu item via Edit->Zenject->Validate Current Scene) also works with decorator scenes.

-Note also that you can add a decorator scene for another decorator scene, and this should work fine.
+Also note that the Validate command can be used to quickly verify the different multi-scene setups.

 ## <a id="sub-containers-and-facades"></a>Sub-Containers And Facades